-ORDINANCE NO. BL2010-783 (COLE, CLAIBORNE & JAMESON) - This ordinance is a substantial rewrite of the nonconforming use provisions in the code in an attempt clarify the protections afforded by state law and the zoning code.
+ORDINANCE NO. BL2010-783 (COLE, CLAIBORNE & JAMESON) - This ordinance is a substantial rewrite of the nonconforming use provisions in the code in an attempt to clarify the protections afforded by state law and the zoning code.
 T.C.A. § 13-7-208, commonly referred to as the "nonconforming use grandfather statute", allows certain existing nonconforming businesses to continue operation and to rebuild or expand their operations after a change in local zoning regulations.
 The purpose of the nonconforming use grandfathering statute is to prevent a hardship to existing property owners that were in compliance with the applicable laws at the time a new zoning restriction was enacted.

 This ordinance makes a number of rather complex technical changes to the zoning code regarding how nonconforming uses and structures are to be treated.
-One of the more significant changes made by this ordinance is to better distinguish between nonconforming uses and nonconforming structures.
+One of the more significant changes made by this ordinance is to make an express distinction between nonconforming uses and nonconforming structures.
 Nonconforming uses are clearly protected under state law, and this ordinance recognizes that protection.
 However, the state law is not as clear in its application to nonconforming structures.
 The state law protections can be read as primarily applying to the use of the property, not the structure itself, since the state law language applies to the "activities of the industry or business".
+A structure housing a nonconforming use can certainly be expanded or rebuilt even if the structure itself does not conform to the existing zoning.
+However, an ambiguity arises when the use of the property conforms to the zoning code but the existing structure does not.
 The reason for this ambiguity likely stems from the fact that at the time the nonconforming use statute was enacted, local zoning regulations in Tennessee dealt primarily with use and bulk standards, as opposed to design and aesthetics.

-However, it is important to note that the Tennessee courts have interpreted the nonconforming use statute to be applicable to on-premises advertising signs, and have held that such nonconforming signs may be destroyed and reconstructed if the sign is a business necessity.
+Tennessee courts have interpreted the nonconforming use statute to be applicable to on-premises advertising signs, and have held that such nonconforming signs may be destroyed and reconstructed if the sign is a business necessity.